secnot/leaky_diode/README.md

 # Leaky Diodes

-Leaky diode is a data exfiltrarion test tool for data diodes, to determine if they are vulnerable to **flow modulation** and/or **close delay** attacks described in this blog post.
-Of course this only applies to data diodes that support TCP connections.
+Leaky diode is a data exfiltration test tool for *smart* data diodes, that is data diodes with support for TCP pass-through with the help of some side channel from the isolated side.
+The attacks used are **flow modulation** and/or **close delay**:

-- **CLOSE DELAY** attack uses the delay between the request of one the secret bits and the time the server closes the connection to encode the bit value. (i.e.- 10 seconds delay means a 0, 30 seconds delay a 1)
+- **CLOSE DELAY** uses the delay between the request of one the secret's bits and the time the server closes the connection to encode the bit value. (i.e.- 10 seconds delay means a 0, 30 seconds delay a 1)

-- **FLOW MODULATION** attack uses tcp flow control mechanism to encode secret bits as a transfer speed.
-For example if the the bit requested by the client is 1 the server throttles the speed to 300KB/s, if it's 0 to 64KB/s.
-The advantage of this attack is that using a single connection makes it much harder to detect.
+- **FLOW MODULATION** uses tcp flow control mechanism to encode secret's bits as a transfer speed.
+For example if the the bit requested by the client is 1 the server throttles the speed to 300KB/s, if it's 0 to 100KB/s.
+The advantage of this attack is that using a single connection makes it harder to detect.

 ## Installation